Can You Get Disability for Schizophrenia?

 Schizophrenia is a chronic brain disorder that makes sufferers unable to distinguish between what is a real experience and what is not.
 As a result, many people with schizophrenia struggle to function day-to-day, which often makes traditional work impossible or hard to sustain.

 You may qualify to receive disability for schizophrenia if your symptoms are sufficiently severe to affect your daily functioning.
-Disability Advice can connect you with an advocate who will explain your options and pursue the benefits you’ve earned
+Disability Advice can connect you with an advocate who will explain your options and pursue the benefits you’ve earned.

 What Is Schizophrenia?